Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D53 Thurs 27 Nov
+Today I worked through Day 1 of the Design for Designers course by Sarah Drassner of Frontend Masters.
+It's very good and I'm rather pleased with my experimentation with css grid, inspired by Swiss design.
+I've got it in mind for my Super Hero side project despite not really knowing what that will do...

+### R3D52
+Back to react.
+I am now running through Dave Ceddia's Pure React book.
+It's pretty good so far and encourages quite a bit of experimentation as you run through the exercises to build more components.

+### R3D51 Mon 26 Nov
+Interview day today so I reviewed my tech test and annoyingly found some errors where dependencies weren't specified in my gemfile.
+Too flippin late now.
+The tech interview also revealed another error in the placement of my call to simplecov that ensured I always got 100% coverage.
+Might have been a great wheeze if it hasn't been discovered.

 ### R3D50 Sat 24 Nov
 I'm moving on the the Intermediate React workshop today with Brian Holt.
-It was a toss uyp between this and Javascript fundamentals but the React course deals with production ready code which I've already identified as a stumbling block.
+It was a toss up between this and Javascript fundamentals but the React course deals with production ready code which I've already identified as a stumbling block.

 ### R3D49
 I finished the Intro to React course and now have a pretty nifty app that links to an american pet adoption api.
 I am currently struggling to get this hosted which is perhaps a result of it not being created with create-react-app.
 Every tutorial I can find for hosting instructions seems to be based around CRA.
 I need to get the build and hosting process clear in my head as this is always a stumbling block for me.
 We learned how to use React Context which has similar functionality to Redux and it wasn't all that terrifying.